China's Xi seeks to reassure Southeast Asia on sea dispute

 It has also stepped up activity in the region, including establishing a military garrison on one of the disputed islands, and accused Washington of seeking to stir up trouble far from home.

-Unprecedented arguments over the sea prevented an ASEAN summit in July from issuing a joint communiqué, the first time this had happened in the 10-member bloc’s 45-year history.
+Unprecedented arguments over the sea prevented an ASEAN summit in July from issuing a joint communique, the first time this had happened in the 10-member bloc’s 45-year history.
+(Reporting by Ben Blanchard; Editing by Ron Popeski)